JiHong88/suneditor/README.md

  * - inputHeight: Value of height input
  * - align: Align Check Value
  * - isUpdate: Update image if true, create image if false
- * - currentImage: If isUpdate is true, the currently selected image.
+ * - element: If isUpdate is true, the currently selected image.
  * }
  * core: Core object
  */